Is There a Link Between Iodine and Acne?

 It is unlikely that eating these foods will cause an acneiform eruption.

-However, iodine is also present in some medications, dietary supplements, and contrast fluids used in radiology studies, sometimes in much higher amounts than is recommended.
-In people who are susceptible to high levels of iodine, these sources of iodine can cause problems with the thyroid gland and, in extreme cases, might hypothetically cause an acneiform eruption.1
+Apart from food, iodine is also present in some medications, dietary supplements, and contrast fluids used in radiology studies, sometimes in much higher amounts than is recommended.
+In people who are susceptible to high levels of iodine, these sources of iodine can cause problems with the thyroid gland and, in extreme cases, might hypothetically cause an acneiform eruption, which is called iododerma.1,3

 The Studies: What Does the Research Say about the Relationship Between Iodine and Acne?